Okerew/larkos_models/Documents/scaling.md

 scaling any of these by 2× scales attention memory by ~4×.
 Scaling `FOURIER_ENCODINGS` 16× (4→64) scales attention memory by ~256× — that
-alone is enough to OOM a 12 GiB GPU regardless of `D_MODEL`.
+alone is enough to OOM most GPUs regardless of `D_MODEL`.

 **Therefore: `FOURIER_ENCODINGS` and `TEMPORAL_WINDOW` do NOT scale with `MAX_NEURONS`.
 Treat them as fixed hyperparameters of the feature